Use this page as the reference when creating a toolchain. See also Toolchains for CMake projects.

 Select the preferred environment from the drop down list:

-|Visual Studio|| Choose this item to use Microsoft Visual C++ compiler.
-In the text field specify the path to the Microsoft Visual Studio home (for example, |

 Choose this item to use MinGW.
 In the text field, specify the path to the MinGW home or use the one detected by CLion.

 Choose this item to use Cygwin.
 In the text field, specify the path to the Cygwin home or use the one detected by CLion.

+In the text field, specify the path to the Microsoft Visual Studio home (for example,

-Choose this item to use WSL toolset.
+Choose this item to use the WSL toolset.
 Select the automatically detected path to WSL distribution from the drop down list.

-|CMake||In this field specify the path to CMake home directory you would like to use: bundled or custom.
+Specify the path to CMake home directory, bundled or custom.

-|Make||In this field specify the path to the desired Make installation or use the one detected by CMake.
+Specify the path to the Make utility or use the one detected by CMake.

-|C Compiler||In this field specify the path to the desired C compiler or use the one detected by CMake.
+Specify the path to the desired C compiler or use the one detected by CMake.

-|C++ compiler||In this field specify the path to the desired C++ compiler or use the one detected by CMake.
+Specify the path to the desired C++ compiler or use the one detected by CMake.

-You can switch between the bundled GDB (currently v 8.0.1 for macOS, v 8.1 for Windows and Linux) and LLDB (version 6.0, only on macOS or Linux) or choose a custom GDB.
+You can switch between the bundled GDB (currently v 8.0.1 for macOS, v 8.2 for Windows and Linux) and LLDB (version 7.0.1, only on macOS or Linux) or choose a custom GDB.